🏗️ Components#

 })

-Le Truc manages state using signals — reactive values that propagate changes automatically.
-Signals are exposed as regular JavaScript properties on the component host:
+Le Truc manages state using signals.
+Signals are reactive values that propagate changes automatically.
+They are exposed as regular JavaScript properties on the component host:

 console.log('count' in el) // Check if the signal exists